 Mary Evans, Nurse, Edmonton Military Hospital.
 Mary was born near Meidrim in 1888, the daughter of John and Elizabeth Evans (nee Reynolds).
 The family later moved to Derwen House, Priory Street, Carmarthen.
 She had worked as a Nurse at Edmonton Military Hospital, which was a Special Military Surgical Hospital, specialising in orthopaedics, for over eighteen months.
 Sadly Mary became one of four nurses at the Hospital to die of influenza within just four days of each other just after the end of the war, with Mary dying on 15 October 1918, aged 28.
 She was buried with full military honours at Abergwili Churchyard.
 On 6 July 1921 a Memorial was erected in the memory of the nurses, at the Chapel of the then renamed North Middlesex Hospital.

 Arthur Fallon, Private, 13103, Welsh Regiment.
-Arthur was born at Worcester.
-Records show that he resided at Abergwili prior to the War, and enlisted at Carmarthen into the 8th Battalion, the Welsh Regiment, part of 40 Brigade, 13th Division.
+Arthur was born at Worcester and was the brother of Frances Fallon.
+Records show that he resided at Abergwili prior to the War, and was well known at Llangunnor, through working for Colonel William Charles Aslett at Bolahaul Farm, Llangunnor, and enlisted at Carmarthen into the 8th Battalion, the Welsh Regiment, which was attached to 40 Brigade, 13th Division.
 During January, 1915 the Battalion were made the Pioneer Battalion to the Division, and on 15 June, 1915 sailed with the Division to Mudros.
 On 5 August, 1915 the Division landed at Anzac, Gallipoli, where they were to see some of the worst fighting on the Peninsula.
 During December, the Division were evacuated, arriving in Egypt in January, 1916.
 They were sent to Mesopotamia to attempt to relieve the besieged town of Kut, which is where Arthur sadly Died of Sickness on 29 June 1916.
 He is buried at Amara War Cemetery.
-Arthur is not commemorated locally.
+Arthur is commemorated at Babell Chapel in Llangunnor and not at Abergwili.

 David Thomas Harries, Private, 39828, South Wales Borderers.
 David was the son of David and Sarah Harries of Abergwili.
 He enlisted at Carmarthen into the Pembroke Yeomanry and was posted to France joining the 2nd Battalion, South Wales Borderers, which was attached to 87 Brigade, 29th Division.
 On 15 March 1916 the Division arrived at Marseilles after service in China and Gallipoli, and were to remain in France for the rest of the war.
 They saw their first action in France during the Battle of the Somme, and it was on the Somme, during the Battle of Le Transloy, that David was Killed in Action, on 20 October 1916.
 His body was lost on the battlefield, and so he is remembered on the Thiepval Memorial, France.